 Cast Iron Skillet/Frying Pan

 The cast iron pan is best known for its great heat retention capabilities.
 That means a cast iron pan can get hot and stays hot after removing it from the burner.
 Normally, food that needs high heat will do well in a cast iron pan.
-As cast iron is not a good heat conductor you will need to preheat your cast iron pan.
+As cast iron is not a good heat conductor you will need to preheat properly.
 However, the cast iron pan can react to certain acidic foods like tomatoes.
 Moreover, a cast iron pan needs proper seasoning to prevent foods from sticking.
 Overall, they are the best option for those who are looking for a heavy bottom skillet.

 - Durable, won’t chip or wrap easily.